-Summary: Blessed Edmund Rice, religious (1762-1844) came from Callan, County Kilkenny.
-After his young wife’s early death, he sold his possessions and dedicated his life to the education of the poor.
+Summary: Blessed Edmund Rice, religious.
+(1762-1844) After his young wife’s early death, he sold his possessions and dedicated his life to the education of the poor.
 To advance the work he gathered other like-minded men who took religious vows together to work for the Catholic education of boys.
 He is a model of patient and cheerful acceptance of the sufferings God sends, a true lay apostle and a deeply committed religious.

 Donal Blake, the author of this article, is the postulator of his cause for canonisation.

 Home in Callan, Co Kilkenny

 Edmund Rice, founder of the Christian Brothers and Presentation Brothers, was born to Robert and Margaret Rice, prosperous Catholic tenant farmers, at Westcourt, Callan, Co.
 Kilkenny, on 1st June 1762.
 He was the fourth of seven brothers, and had two stepsisters, Joan and Jane Murphy, from his mother’s first marriage.
 The Penal Laws against Catholics were still in force in Ireland.
 Co.
 Kilkenny fared better than many places because of the tolerance of John Butler, the Protestant Duke of Ormonde who resided in Kilkenny Castle.
 As a result, enterprising Catholics, such as Robert Rice, were enabled to rent farmland from tolerant Protestant landlords at reasonable rates.
 So Edmund was fortunate in a land where and at a time when the majority of Catholics were “hewers of wood and drawers of water”.

 Apprentice Businessman, Married and Widowed